Trapping Penguins with Entangled B Mesons: Introduction

 \section{Introduction}

 A goal of $B-$physics is to study the nature of CP violation and to discern, ultimately, whether sources of CP violation exist beyond that of the Standard Model (SM).
-This means we want to measure the weak phases associated with various decays to test whether they fit the SM pattern or not.
+This means the weak phases associated with various decays are measured to test whether they fit the SM pattern or not.
 Thus far such searches have proven nil, noting, e.g., Ref.~\cite{Laiho:2009eu} and its update in Ref.~\cite{Brambilla:2014jmp}, and it is of interest to carry these tests to higher precision.
-For example, in the SM the CP asymmetries associated with the quark decays $b\to c\bar{c}s$, $b\to c\bar{c} d$, and $b\to s\overline{s}s$ measure $\sin(2\beta)$\footnote{Recall $\beta \equiv\hbox{arg}[- V^{}_{cd} V_{cb}^\ast/(V^{}_{td} V_{tb}^\ast)]$, where $V_{ij}$ is an element of the Cabibbo-Kobayashi-Maskawa (CKM) matrix.}, up to penguin contributions and new physics in the decay amplitudes~\cite{Grossman:1996ke}.
-Measurements of the time-dependent asymmetry in the penguin mode $B\to \phi K_S$ ($b\to s{\bar s} s$) and others are statistics limited, and follow-up studies are planned at Belle-II~\cite{Abe:2010gxa}.
-A compilation of existing measurements can be found in Ref.~\cite{Bevan:2014iga}.
-In this paper we propose a path to sharpen tests of weak-phase universality, notably that of $\sin(2\beta)$, by determining effective weak-phase differences through a single asymmetry measurement.
+For example, in the SM the CP asymmetries associated with the quark decays $b\to c\bar{c}s$, $b\to c\bar{c} d$, and $b\to s\overline{s}s$ measure $\sin(2\beta)$, up to penguin contributions and new physics in the decay amplitudes~\cite{Grossman:1996ke}.\footnote{Recall $\beta \equiv\hbox{arg}[- V^{}_{cd} V_{cb}^\ast/(V^{}_{td} V_{tb}^\ast)]$, where $V_{ij}$ is an element of the Cabibbo-Kobayashi-Maskawa (CKM) matrix.
+In this paper we use ``penguin contributions'' to connote all wrong phase contributions to the decay amplitude.} Measurements of the time-dependent asymmetry in the penguin mode $B\to \phi K_S$ ($b\to s{\bar s} s$) and others are statistics limited, and follow-up studies are planned at Belle-II~\cite{Abe:2010gxa} A compilation of existing measurements can be found in Ref.~\cite{Bevan:2014iga}.
+Improved tests of weak-phase universality, notably that of $\sin(2\beta)$, using the usual measurement of time-dependent CP asymmetries will require experiments at new facilities.
+In this paper, we propose a more accessible way to sharpen these tests by determining effective weak-phase differences through a single asymmetry measurement; thus an improved test can come from existing data sets.